qza2468/fastApiProject/README.md

 2. and i will remove the ability of multiply user, as it has no sense for me and most user

 3. i would concern more at usability and **security**

+*because of the changes of interface*, both qt and godot version frontend is not usable!